When Should You Worry About Heart Palpitations?

 How are heart palpitations treated?

 When you arrive at iCare ER & Urgent Care, our knowledgeable staff will assess your situation and determine whether emergency treatment or urgent care services are most appropriate.
 For heart-related symptoms, emergency care is often required for immediate treatment to diagnose the problem and prevent serious complications, including heart attack, stroke, or death.
-Your provider will likely perform a number of studies, such as an ECG, echocardiogram, physical exam, and labs, and take a detailed health history to determine what may be causing your heart palpitations.
+Your provider will likely perform a number of studies, and take a detailed health history to determine what may be causing your heart palpitations.
 Depending on the cause of your symptoms, appropriate treatment will be administered.
 In some cases, behavioral modification alone may be enough to calm your heart palpitations.
 For some patients, medication or other therapies may be required.

 Protect your health by seeking immediate emergency care for heart palpitations in North Texas